ElanMedoff/personal-site/_posts/parent-aware-and-parent-agnostic-children.md

 }
 ```

-with `strictNullChecks` enabled, TypeScript now gives us a compile time error that `data?.id` may be `undefined`, and `FormatNumber`'s `num` prop can only be a `number`!
+TypeScript now gives us a compile time error that `data?.id` may be `undefined`, and `FormatNumber`'s `num` prop can only be a `number`!

 To fix this error, we can either return early, or modify our inline null checking to use a fallback value.

-## but wait ...

 It's important to note that, from the perspective of the parent, little has changed: you still have to return early or perform inline null checking.
-TypeScript won't save you any code, or advise you to take one over the other.
-That's all true.
+TypeScript won't save you any code, or advise you to choose one over the other.
+All of that's true.

 But from the perspective of the child, this makes a _huge_ difference.
 With `strictNullChecks` enabled, the child can have the clean code of a Parent-aware child (i.e. without any null checks of its own) with the safety guarantees of a Parent-agnostic child – if a parent tries to pass the child a prop not explicitly described in the child's type (like a nullish prop), TypeScript will throw an error!

-## when strict null checks aren't available
+## When strict null checks aren't available

-`strictNullChecks` are a great solution when your codebase in written in TypeScript, but for when you're working in JavaScript, or for one reason or another you have to keep `strictNullChecks` disabled, there are a few considerations I try to keep in mind when deciding between Parent-aware and Parent-agnostic children.
+`strictNullChecks` are a great solution when your codebase in written in TypeScript, but for when you're working in JavaScript, or for one reason or another you have to keep `strictNullChecks` disabled, there are a few considerations I try to keep in mind when deciding between writing Parent-aware and Parent-agnostic children.

 Is the child a general-purpose component designed to be used by multiple parents, or a one-off written for a single case?
-If the former, I tend to air on the side of writing Parent-agnostic children – as we discussed above, it's best not to rely on a consumer of your component null checking for you (whether that you be or someone else working on the codebase).
+If the former, I tend to air on the side of writing Parent-agnostic children – as we discussed above, it's best not to rely on a consumer of your component null checking for you (whether that be yourself or someone else working on the codebase).

-On the other hand, if the child is only used by a single parent, that may be a better case for a Parent-aware child.
-The mental effort of remembering to pass non-nullish values to the child (either by returning early, or passing a fallback value when performing inline null checking), may be worth the code saved by making the child Parent-agnostic.
+On the other hand, if the child is only used by a single parent, that may be a better case for writing a Parent-aware child.
+The mental effort of remembering to pass non-nullish values to the child (either by returning early, or passing a fallback value when performing inline null checking), may be worth the code saved by making the child Parent-aware.

-It's not ideal, but for situations where we have to rely on best practices instead of compile time checks, all you can do is use your best judgement.
+It's not ideal, but for situations where we have to rely on best practices instead of compile-time checks, all you can do is use your best judgement.